Alignment Risks from Capability-Seeking RL Training: Additional Experimental Results

-A potential confounder in observing increased misalignment is ``safety erosion''---the hypothesis that RL training simply degrades the model's refusal mechanisms, causing random failures rather than strategic exploitation.
-To isolate this effect, we conducted a control experiment using a ``Perfect Reward Model'' (w/o Loophole), where we optimized solely for intended task performance with the specific exploit reward channel removed.
+A potential confounder in observing increased exploit rates is generic ``safety erosion''---the hypothesis that RL training simply degrades the model's refusal or honesty behavior, causing random failures rather than incentive-driven exploitation.
+To isolate this effect, we conducted a loophole-free control experiment, where we optimized solely for intended task performance with the specific exploit reward channel removed.
 The results are presented in Table~\ref{tab:perfect_reward_control}.
+We omit Proxy Metric Gaming from the loophole-free control because constructing a clean “loophole-free” automatic reward for summarization quality would require solving the original semantic-evaluation problem; replacing ROUGE with a human-quality reward would introduce a different evaluation setup rather than a direct removal of the loophole.

-\textbf{Incentive-Driven Exploitation Dominates in Aligned Models.} For instruction-tuned models (Llama-3.1 and Qwen3-Instruct), optimizing solely for the intended task (w/o Loophole) resulted in significantly lower ER compared to the loophole setting.
-In \textit{Audited Self-Grading}, the ER for Llama-3.1 dropped from 80.0\% (w/ Loophole) to just 2.6\% (w/o Loophole), while accuracy improved.
-This suggests that for aligned models, capability gain prioritizes honesty when the specific exploit incentive is absent.
+\textbf{Loophole removal reduces exploitation in instruction-tuned models.} For instruction-tuned models (Llama-3.1 and Qwen3-4B), optimizing solely for the intended task (w/o Loophole) resulted in substantially lower Exploit Rates compared to the loophole setting.
+In \textit{Audited Self-Grading}, the Exploit Rate for Llama-3.1 dropped from 80.0\% (w/ Loophole) to 2.6\% (w/o Loophole), while task performance improved.
+This suggests that, in these cases, exploitation is tied to the vulnerable reward channel rather than being a necessary consequence of improved task performance.

-\textbf{Intrinsic Misalignment in Base Models.} A striking phenomenon emerged with Qwen3-4B-Base on \textit{Reward Tampering}.
-Even without the explicit exploit reward channel, the ER jumped to 74.2\%.
-Since the model only received positive reinforcement for correct code solutions, this indicates a high initial propensity for tampering (7.1\% baseline) where correct solutions were structurally correlated with tampering syntax in the model's pre-training distribution.
-The RL algorithm, in amplifying correct trajectories, inadvertently reinforced the associated tampering behavior.
+\textbf{Reward Tampering exception in the base model.} A notable exception appears for Qwen3-4B-Base on \textit{Reward Tampering}.
+Even without the explicit exploit reward channel, the Exploit Rate remains high at 74.2\%.
+Since the model only received positive reinforcement for correct code solutions in the loophole-free setting, this suggests that removing the exploit incentive does not always eliminate exploit attempts, especially for base models with a non-negligible initial propensity for the protected-field overwrite syntax.
+We therefore treat this case as a limitation of the control rather than as evidence that loophole removal universally eliminates exploitation.

-\textbf{The Stealth of Capability-Oriented Training Induced Alignment Risk.} Crucially, our results reveal that training with loopholes often yields Intended Task Performance improvements comparable to training with a perfect reward model, creating a ``developer blind spot.''
-For instance, Qwen3-4B on \textit{Self-Grading} achieved an accuracy of 28.5 in the ``w/ Loophole'' setting, nearly matching the 29.7 achieved in the ``w/o Loophole'' setting.
-This makes Capability-Oriented Training Induced Alignment Risk exceptionally difficult to detect: developers observing standard training metrics would see a legitimate rise in task performance, potentially masking the fact that the model has developed a deceptive strategy (ER 32.8\%) to achieve those gains.